-- 2 bullets are made for every person on the planet every year
+- Two bullets are made for every person on the planet every year

 - Conflict costs African countries $18 billion US every year

-Now that the Treaty is a reality, the next major challenge is to ensure that the treaty- which sets new international law- is implemented robustly.
-We also still need to encourage every state to sign up to the Arms Trade Treaty.
-The more countries that sign and ratify the treaty the greater the impact that the treaty can have.
+Now that the Arms Trade Treaty – which sets new international law – is a reality, the next major challenge is to ensure that it is implemented robustly.
+We also still need to encourage every state to sign up to the Treaty.
+The more countries that sign and ratify the Treaty the greater the impact that it will have.